 Found an Animal?

 The Animal Welfare League in Chicago Ridge is open 24 hours a day, 365 days a year to receive animals.
-In accordance with our Mission Statement, no animal is ever refused.
-Private citizens can bring found animals to our shelter at anytime.
 However, between the hours of 9pm and 8am, you must be accompanied by local law enforcement.

 The following information was reprinted by permission of The Humane Society of the United States